-The BC may ask the proposing MS to join forces and execute a project as a consortium, this is subject to the agreement of the MS involved.
-Since the rates and fees set for the transfer of public sector expertise through Twinning are fixed, the selection of the MS Twinning partner will be based on affinity with the administrative system in place in that MS and an analysis of the quality and experience of the experts proposed by the respective MS. The BC will make its choice based on objective criteria.
+The BC may ask the proposing MS to join forces and execute a project as a consortium; the decision is subject to the agreement of the MS involved.
+Since the rates and fees set for the transfer of public sector expertise through Twinning are fixed, the selection of the MS Twinning partner will be based on the methodology proposed, the affinity with the administrative system in place in that MS and an analysis of the quality and experience of the experts proposed by the respective MS. The BC makes its choice based on objective criteria.

-It has to be noted that there is no pre-selection by the Commission.
-The choice of the Twinning partner is left entirely to the Beneficiary Country.
-Guidance for the presentation of proposals is given in Annex C3.
-(See section 3.2 regarding incomplete proposals).
+The choice of the Twinning partner is left to the Beneficiary Country; under ENPI in centralised management, the BC participates to the selection committee.
+Guidance for the presentation of proposals is given in Annex C3 (see section 3.2 regarding incomplete proposals).